 Web application firewall

 Security is a very important trust factor for your website and in effect, your company and brand.
-Regularly maintaining your site, including updating your site plugins, extensions, core files, etc., is important to keep your site safe from hackers.
+Regularly maintaining your site, including updating your website plugins, core files, etc., is important to keep your site safe from hackers.
 But security doesn’t end there.

 To add another layer of security to your website, you can use a web application firewall (WAF).
 A WAF acts as an intermediary layer between your site and your visitors.
 It filters and monitors all HTTP traffic to protect your site from attacks such as cross-site scripting, cross-forgery, or SQL injection, among others.
 Further, it also acts as a proxy-server that hides the identity of your server.